 These small batch banana muffins are moist, fluffy, and flavorful!
 They make the perfect light breakfast or snack.
 This recipe makes 6 bakery-style muffins and is a great way to use that one lone brown banana sitting on your counter.

-If you have more than 1 brown banana to use up, try these banana recipes too- vanilla honey banana bread, almond flour banana muffins, and caramelized banana French toast.
+If you have more than 1 overripe banana to use up, try these banana recipes too- honey banana bread, almond flour banana muffins, and caramelized banana French toast.

 Who needs to go to the bakery when you can make the same quality muffins in your kitchen?
 Think it's impossible?
 Wait until you try these small batch banana muffins.